particle-iot/docs/src/content/hardware/certification/antenna.md

 1. **Unintentional radiator**.
 This is a certification that your completed device does not emit extraneous radiation that would affect other devices.
 This is almost always required, but is the least expensive and easiest test to complete.
 In the United States, this is FCC 47 CFR Part 15 Subpart B. A test lab performs the measurements and you sign a Suppliers Declaration of Conformity (SDoC).

 2. **Intentional radiator**.
 This test is more involved and requires testing the power output in each band the transmitters are capable of using.
-In the United States, this is FCC 47 CRF Part 15, Subpart A. If you use a similar antenna to the one Particle used during its tests, you may be able to avoid having to perform this certification again.
+In the United States, this is FCC 47 CRF Part 15, Subpart C. If you use a similar antenna to the one Particle used during its tests, you may be able to avoid having to perform this certification again.

 3. [PTCRB](https://www.ptcrb.com/).
 This is a certification for cellular devices in the United States.
 If you use a similar antenna to the one Particle used during its tests, you may be able to avoid having to perform this certification again.